kubernetes/enhancements/keps/sig-apps/3939-consider-terminating-pods-jobs/README.md

 ## Summary

 Currently, Jobs and Deployments start replacement Pods as soon as previously created Pods are marked for terminating.
 Terminating pods are in a transitory state where they are neither active nor really fully terminated.
-This KEP proposes a new field for the Job, Deployment/ReplicaSet controllers that counts terminating pods as like they were active.
+This KEP proposes a new field for the Job controller that controls whether to count terminating pods as like they were active.
 The goal of this KEP is to allow for opt-in behavior where terminating pods count as active.
 This will allow users to see that new pods will be only created once the existing pods have fully terminated.

 ## Motivation